aolney/ct-modular-book/docs/05-fun-mod-basic-concepts.md

 <p class="caption">(\#fig:voltage-adsr)(ref:voltage-adsr)</p>
 </div>

-In Eurorack, signal voltages typically span 10 volts.
+In the Eurorack modular format, signal voltages typically span 10 volts.
 This is much move voltage than common audio devices, so connecting modular gear to standard audio equipment requires some care.
 Table \@ref(tab:voltage) presents the voltage levels for modular signals in Eurorack, together with common audio signals for reference.